cs5250-24s/cs5250-24s/docs/asg3/task-memhack.md

 ## Memory Regions

+In order to modify the score, we need to find the address of the score in the `tetris` process.

 The memory regions mapped to a process can be found in `/proc/[pid]/maps`.
 For instance, to view the memory regions of the `bash` process: